Marcokorcak/CSC-Task4/README.md

 on the second click, sort the movies in DESCENDING ORDER based on movie length subsequent clicks should alternate (e.g. 3rd ASCENDING, 4th, DESCENDING, etc.)

+## Notes
+When the page is loaded the movies are not sorted and when the button is clicked, the sort (asc/desc) that is shown on the button is the current sort being displayed on the screen

 ## Screenshots